 #arcade

-Redesigning discovery, search, and navigation for a music production platform used by over 300,000 producers monthly — resulting in a 28% lift in paid conversion.
+Redesigning discovery, search, and navigation for a music production platform used by over 300,000 producers monthly.

 App Showcase — Scrolling